 It can be difficult to read those daunting statistics if you are at the older-end of the fertility age spectrum.
 However, the good news is that fertility treatments have come a long way and the sooner you pursue them if necessary, the higher your chances of success will be.

 Would you like to learn more about your chances of fertility and available fertility treatment options?
 Schedule an appointment with Women’s Health Associates.
-Depending on your situation, we may be able to assist you on your fertility journey or we can also provide referrals to excellent fertility clinics in the area.
+Depending on your situation, we may be able to assist you on your fertility journey or we can also provide referrals to excellent fertility centers in the Kansas City area.